Spatial modeling of randomly acquired characteristics on outsoles with application to forensic shoeprint analysis: Discussion

-The findings of this study take us a step forward in assessing the evidential value of shoeprint comparison.
-The use of prints taken off suspect shoes provides a best case scenario.
+The findings of this study take us a step forward in assessing the potential evidential value of footprints.
+It is clear that RACs in certain locations are rarer than in others, and these carry more weight in determining the rarity of a given shoe sole.
+Other characteristics of the RAC, such as size and shape, can be studied to further improve the classification of RACs as common or rare, but these are prone to severe measurement errors that must be modelled.
 Additional challenges confront the researcher when analyzing crime scene prints, which are complicated by noise of various forms.
-Further research on actual crime scene RACs is therefore of vital importance.
+Further research on actual crime scene RACs and their comparison to lab prints is therefore of vital importance.